The Global Registry of Violent Deaths (GReVD) website launches today and can be reached at: www.grevd.org.

 About the Global Registry of Violent Deaths

 GReVD will be a database of every violent death coded by time and location.
 The primary use of the registry will be monitoring and counting violent deaths as an important part of monitoring global violence trends and reaching Sustainable Development Target 16.1, ‘significantly reduce all forms of violence and related death rates everywhere’.
 GReVD is supported by funding from the Swedish Postcode Foundation.
-Research on the Gaps Report was funded with UK aid from the UK government.
+Research on the Gaps Report was funded with British aid from the British Government.